 Do you need remedial therapy (walking training) for peripheral arterial vascular conditions in the legs (intermittent claudication)?
 For this type of care, we exclusively conclude contracts with physiotherapists and occupational therapists who are a Chronisch ZorgNet member.
+If you go to a healthcare provider that is not on the Chronisch ZorgNet (chronic care net) list, you will receive a lower reimbursement.
 For more information, please refer to Articles